Spherical 3-manifold: Properties

+A special case of the Bonnet–Myers theorem says that every smooth manifold which has a smooth Riemannian metric which is both geodesically complete and of constant positive curvature must be closed and have finite fundamental group.
+William Thurston's elliptization conjecture, proven by Grigori Perelman using Richard Hamilton's Ricci flow, states a converse: every closed three-dimensional manifold with finite fundamental group has a smooth Riemannian metric of constant positive curvature.
+(This converse is special to three dimensions.)
+As such, the spherical three-manifolds are precisely the closed 3-manifolds with finite fundamental group.

+According to Synge's theorem, every spherical 3-manifold is orientable, and in particular $\Gamma$ must be included in SO(4).
 The fundamental group is either cyclic, or is a central extension of a dihedral, tetrahedral, octahedral, or icosahedral group by a cyclic group of even order.
-This divides the set of such manifolds into 5 classes, described in the following sections.
+This divides the set of such manifolds into five classes, described in the following sections.

-The spherical manifolds are exactly the manifolds with spherical geometry, one of the 8 geometries of Thurston's geometrization conjecture.
+The spherical manifolds are exactly the manifolds with spherical geometry, one of the eight geometries of Thurston's geometrization conjecture.

 Cyclic case (lens spaces)

 The manifolds $S^3/\Gamma$ with Γ cyclic are precisely the 3-dimensional lens spaces.
 A lens space is not determined by its fundamental group (there are non-homeomorphic lens spaces with isomorphic fundamental groups); but any other spherical manifold is.